jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Add Git button](/tutorials/jazzeditor/images/bm-add-git-integration.png)
 You might be prompted to enter your password to verify that DevOps Services can act on your behalf.
-![DevOps Services sign in page](/tutorials/jazzeditor/images/jh-signin.png) **Note:** The first time that you access IBM DevOps Services, you might need to create a Jazz&trade; ID and link it to your IBM ID.
+![DevOps Services sign in page](/tutorials/jazzeditor/images/jh-signin.png) **Note:** The first time that you access IBM DevOps Services, you might need to create a Jazz&trade; ID and link it to your IBM id.
 A Jazz ID is a short name that is used in several places, including the URL for the repository that is created for you.
 For this one-time process, follow the instructions in the window.